rohankumar7712/Car_Showcase_Application/README.md

       •	Creating a responsive design to ensure compatibility with devices of all sizes.
       •	Deploying the application on a cloud platform for live usage (e.g., AWS, Heroku, or Vercel).

-3. Problem Statement
+2. Problem Statement:

    Problem:

    Car enthusiasts and buyers often struggle to find an interactive platform with detailed specifications and easy navigation for browsing and comparing cars.

    Importance:

    Creating a feature-rich car showcase platform addresses this gap and provides an enhanced user experience, helping potential buyers explore cars efficiently.
 For developers, this project highlights the critical aspects of building real-world, full-stack web applications.

-4. Objectives
+3. Objectives
-   The project aims to achieve the following objectives:

     o	Build an interactive and responsive UI using React, with components for car browsing, filtering, sorting, and comparison. o	Create scalable RESTful APIs using Node.js and Express for managing car data (CRUD operations). o	Use MongoDB to store car details, including specifications, images, prices, and availability.